csningli/MultiAgent/README.md

 MultiAgent is an open source framework for the simulation of the multiagent systems in the 2D plane.

 # Features
 - Agents are implemented as abstract controlling units.
-Thus they can work without being associated with any objects that have physical bodies.
+They can work without being associated with any objects that have physical bodies.
-- While running the simulation, all data will be automatically saved under the current working directories.
+- While running the simulation, all data will be automatically saved under the current working directory.
-These data can be used to restore the simulation, and they are obviously the perfect resources for further analysis.
+These data can be used to restore the simulation, and they are obviously the perfect resource for further analysis.

 # Versions